tidyverse/stringr/revdep/cran.md

 ## revdepcheck results

-We checked 2381 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2390 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 12 new problems
+ * We saw 9 new problems
  * We failed to check 2 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* breathtestcore
-  checking tests ...
-ERROR

-* echoice2
-  checking examples ...
-ERROR

 * huxtable
   checking examples ...
 ERROR